Opinion | Cleansing ourselves of Donald Trump will be a project of years

 It’s hard to imagine that a careful forensic examination of the returns Trump fought so hard to keep secret won’t reveal violations of law, even if they’re the kind of thing that can be resolved with a hefty fine.
 After all, his own lawyers said that if the returns were revealed it would cause him “irreparable harm,” and not because they’d show what a successful businessman he was.

 In fact, the universal assumption among both his opponents and supporters has been that if the returns became public, it would be a political catastrophe for Trump.
-The only question was whether the information revealed would be merely scandalous, or would show outright criminality.
+The only question was whether the information revealed would merely be scandalous or would show outright criminality.

-Let’s also not forget that in 2018 the New York Times published a blockbuster report, based on Fred Trump’s business records, which showed that the Trump family engaged in what could be one of the largest tax fraud schemes in American history, defrauding the U.S. government of hundreds of millions of dollars in tax revenue.
+Let’s also not forget that in 2018 the New York Times published a blockbuster report, based on Fred Trump’s business records, which showed that the Trump family engaged in what could be one of the largest tax-fraud schemes in American history, defrauding the U.S. government of hundreds of millions of dollars in tax revenue.

 The statute of limitations on that scheme, which took place in the 1990s, has run out.
 But Trump could still be on the hook for more recent crimes.

-The Manhattan D.A. investigation will take some time, so it will likely be a while before Garland has to decide whether Trump’s financial records show enough evidence of federal crimes that he must be prosecuted.
-And as much as Garland promises to keep politics out of the Department’s activities, there will be no way to escape the political implications, no matter what decision he and prosecutors ultimately make.
+The Manhattan district attorney’s investigation will take some time, so it will likely be a while before Garland has to decide whether Trump’s financial records show enough evidence of federal crimes that he must be prosecuted.
+And as much as Garland promises to keep politics out of the Justice Department’s activities, there will be no way to escape the political implications, no matter what decision he and prosecutors ultimately make.

-All of which shows that as much as we’d like to be rid of Donald Trump, cleansing ourselves of all he was and all he did will take years.
+All of which shows that as much as we’d like to be rid of Trump, cleansing ourselves of all he was and all he did will take years.